 Depending on the nature of your condition/injury, sports rehabilitation may be required.
 Rehabilitation aims to help you manage your condition until you are returned to full health (if this is viable).
 Your sports therapist can guide you through this, offering tips and advice to help you cope in everyday life.

-Within sports therapy the term prehabilitation relates to keeping you injury free in the future.
-Giving you advice and suggested exercises to carry out, your sports therapist can help you avoid the same injury in the future.
+Within sports therapy, the term prehabilitation relates to keeping you injury free in the future.
+By giving you advice and suggested exercises to carry out, your sports therapist can help you avoid the same injury in the future.

 Sports therapy treatments

 Sports therapy utilises a number of techniques to help ease pain and encourage recovery.
 While the specific treatment used will depend on the nature of your injury and your own personal history, the following techniques are commonly used:

 Many sports therapists will be able to offer sports massage and/or remedial massage to help reduce aches and pains from training, treat soft-tissue injuries and encourage blood flow to the muscles.
 Within the realm of massage, there are many different techniques that are used, including:

 - Effleurage – A term used to describe a series of light massage strokes that warm up the muscles before deeper work begins.

 - Petrissage – A stronger technique that kneads the soft tissue to work out knots, improve blood flow and loosen muscles.